“Three things in human life are important: the first is to be kind; the second is to be kind; and the third is to be kind.”

 3. Unstress tonight.

 Take a long bath and read something to escape.
 Or work out.
 Or talk to someone about something that is on your mind and let it all out.
+Or express yourself and your creativity in some way via your own website.

 Set aside 30 minutes or more and be kind to your body and mind by letting the tensions and stress out.